10 Symptoms of horseshoe kidney You Should Never Ignore

 Horseshoe kidney can cause nausea and vomiting, particularly if complications such as kidney stones or urinary tract infections are present.
 The abnormal structure and function of the fused kidneys can lead to discomfort and pressure in the abdomen, which may trigger symptoms such as nausea and vomiting.
 Additionally, complications such as high blood pressure or anemia can also contribute to these symptoms.

-● Must Read: 10 Symptoms of acute phosphate nephropathy You Should Never Ignore
+● Must Read: 10 Symptoms of Alzheimer's Disease You Should Never Ignore

 If you experience persistent or severe nausea and vomiting, it is important to seek medical attention to determine the underlying cause and to receive appropriate treatment.